 Quite simply, no one likes to look old or tired.
 Yet so many of us do, even when it’s not how we feel inside.
-Performed by Dr. Victor Lacombe in Santa Rosa, eyelid surgery (blepharoplasty) can improve features that make you look older and more tired than you feel, such as drooping upper lids and puffy bags below your eyes.
+Drooping upper lids and puffy bags below your eyes can make you look older and more tired than you feel.
+Many who want to correct these features wish to undergo eyelid surgery (blepharoplasty).
+We are happy to offer eyelid surgery, performed by Dr. Victor Lacombe in Santa Rosa.

 Eyelid Surgery Basics

 Typical candidates for eyelid surgery are men and women who are physically healthy and 35 or older.
 But, if droopy, baggy eyelids run in your family, you may decide to have eyelid surgery at a younger age.

 There are a few medical conditions that increase the risk for this procedure, such as thyroid conditions (like hypothyroidism and Graves’ disease), dry eyes or lack of sufficient tears, detached retina, glaucoma, high blood pressure and other circulatory disorders, cardiovascular disease, and diabetes.